AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

    Frequently I get questions on BDD and TDD, like how to start.
 Although there are no standard solutions, there are fascinating common grounds that I can share.
    |BR|
-   The key is simple: understand the goals -- Typically engineers are cleaver; when the understand the objectives, they will find a solution; that is there job!
+   The key is simple: understand the goals.

+   Typically engineers are clever: When they understand the objectives, they will find a solution; that is their job!

    .. update:: 2023/04/30

-      As it is still actual, and fits in my new :ref:`MESS_blogs`, I made a few update and reposted.
+      As it is still actual and fits in my new :ref:`MESS_blogs`, I made a few updates and reposted it.

-Ideally, each team should understand the concept of this *development process* **first**, and then **exercise** it, before practicing it in a **project**.
-However, it is also possible to learn it ‘by doing’ when being trained and coached; in my humble opinion.
+Ideally, each team should understand the concept of this *development process* **first** and then **exercise** it before practicing it in a **project**.
+However, IMHO, it is possible to learn it on the job.
+As long as one is carefully trained & couched while practicing.
 |BR|
-An pitfall is to focus on the tools, and learn new tricks.
-That hardly ever make a process lean.
+A pitfall is to focus on the tools and learn new tricks.
+That hardly ever makes a process lean.

 Instructions too often focus on using the tools.
 And almost automatically, the goal becomes to blend those new tools into the existing Way-of-Work (WoW).
-Eventually, however, somebody will get disappointed; as there is no quality improvement, no speed-up, nor any other improvement.
+Eventually, however, somebody will get disappointed.
+There will be no quality improvement, no speed-up, or any effect.

-.. warning:: When no goals are set one shouldn't complain when the expectations are not met!
+.. tip:: Without set goals, one shouldn't complain when expectations are not met!

 So, what are the goals one can aim for?
 |BR|
 Simple: a more Lean & Agile approach.

-Or even more bold: Design (aka: write) an (embedded software) product that fits the needs of the end-users beter, with no flaws, in less time and with less effort (cost).
+Or even bolder: Design (aka write) an (embedded software) product that fits the needs of the end-users better, with no flaws, in less time and with less effort (cost).

 .. sidebar:: WoW